TomcikKometa/inquiry-app/README.md

 ## Backend server

-Backend server is based currently on local and session storage data.Which is sufficient to this project at this moment.
+Backend server is availabale under public repository https://github.com/TomcikKometa/inquiry-app-backend Is based on NX platform and technology used to create it is Nest JS.
-Get forked to this project to be upgraded to server based on MySQL and NX platform.
+In InquiryApp is also the old service based on local storage which will bee subsequently replacing by that based in Nest JS.

 ## Build